jon-jacky/home/commonplace.md

     interlocutors (and the readers) with fantastical geopolitical speculations, crackpot plans, sarcastic asides and off color jokes ...
     [The effect] is like listening for days on end to a dog barking inside a locked car ...
-    Wilhelm's interventions were often impulsive
-    shots from the hip and his objectives were diffuse and constantly changing ...
-The Kaiser picked up ideas, became excited about them, got bored and dropped them ...
-He was, as Friedrich von Holstein observed, 'unfortunately very impressionable' ...
     (From 'How powerful was the Kaiser', *London Review of Books*, April 23, 2015)